marcinjangrzybowski/pact-core-prim/generated-docs/sqrt.md

 ## Property validation

-The `sqrt` function in Pact validates that the input is of type `integer` or `decimal`.
-If the input is of any other type, the function will fail.
-It will also fail for negative numbers as there is no real-number square root of a negative number.
+The `sqrt` function verifies that its argument is a numeric value, either an integer or a decimal.
+If the argument is a non-numeric value, the function will throw an error.
+Also, it does not allow negative numbers as input because the square roots of such numbers could lead to complex results.

-Bear in mind that the result will always be of type `decimal`, even if you supply an integer number.
-This is due to the square root of a number not always being an integer.

-For example, `(sqrt 4)` would return `2.0`, not `2`.
-This function does not provide an error message if you input a negative argument; it will silently fail.
-If you wish to ensure your code has a robust defensive strategy, you may want to include checks to ensure the input is never a negative number.

-Please note that this function returns the square root of integers and decimals, and can be used in either invariants or properties for validation, testing, or expressive purposes.
+The function can be used in property checking within invariants or properties to make sure a particular value adheres to a defined condition.
+For example, one can create an invariant to check if a certain number is a perfect square by comparing the number and the square of its square root.

 ## Gotchas

-The `sqrt` function only accepts non-negative numerical inputs.
-Passing a negative number to the function will produce an error.
+- The `sqrt` function can only operate on positive numbers.
+If a negative number is passed as an argument, the function will return an error.

-The result of the `sqrt` function is a floating point number.
-Even when the function is applied to a perfect square (which, mathematically speaking, should reproduce an exact integer), the result will be presented as a floating point number, not an integer.

-For example, while the square root of 25 is indeed 5, `sqrt` will return 5.0.
-Please bear this in mind if your code assumes integer input.
+- The `sqrt` function cannot accept string, boolean or other non-numeric types as an argument.
+It will return an error when such types are used.
+- If the `sqrt` function is used with an integer, it will return a decimal.
+Be careful when assigning the output to an integer variable or using it in an integer context, as this could lead to unexpected behavior.